EricZinda/Perplexity/backlog.md

                   - And then let "quoting" create a representation that puts them into "classes"
                     - "quoting" has to be special case code per predication because conversion into a canonical form is per predication and not directly determinable from arguments.
 For example "copy the file above folderx" has above(folderx) but the copying should happen in the folder above it
   - also copy x in y (the same scenario)

-  - Support for prepositions
-    - show declaring verbs that understand prepositions
-  - Theory: We don't need to choose different variations of the index of the phrase based on "comm", "ques", etc
-    - Except: if we want to use abductive logic to make "The door is open" not evaluated as a question, but as a desire to make that true and then make it true in the system